shah-zobair/Oracle-ITL-on-Openshift/README.md

 1) Build the base image on docker with Dockerfile.base which requires some supporting files(scripts,tools,support,installables).
-2) Tag the base image
+2) Tag the base image (Use OpenShift internal registry IP and Port)
 ```
 docker tag oc_base 172.30.144.230:5000/openshift/oc_base
 ```